CS495org/495-website/database/README.md

 Uncomment port binding in docker compose file to access database from host machine

-Using host port 4567 to avoid collisions with any locally hosted postgres database
+Using host port 4567 to avoid collisions with any existing locally hosted postgres database

 Docker allocates the virtual network automatically, so to get the IP address of the database host: